capitalone/DataProfiler/README.md

  overwrite the specified version.

-Once the documentation is updated, commit and push the whole /docs folder.
+Once the documentation is updated, commit and push the whole /docs folder as well as the index.html file.
 API documentation will only update when pushed to the main branch.

 If you make a mistake naming the version, you will have to delete it from the /docs/source/index.rst file.